 The ACVO Vision for Animals Foundation funds research grants that further medical findings for animals (and humans).
 The VAF does not provide funding to individuals for veterinary care or other medical procedures.

 Since 2002, the VAF has funded 64 resident grants for a total of $320,532.

 In 2017, the VAF awarded a grant, in the amount of $29,974, to Dr. Hans Westermeyer, North Carolina State University, for his proposal, “Predicting the onset of intraocular pressure rises and retinal damage in primary angle closure glaucoma in dogs”.
 This two-year study started in December.

-In 2015, the VAF a grant of $29,948 for research on the topic of SARDS was awarded to Dr. Freya Mowat of North Carolina State University for a two-year project, “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
+In 2015, the VAF awarded a large grant, of $29,948 to research on the topic of SARDS to Dr. Freya Mowat of North Carolina State University for her two-year project, “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
+Co-investigators are: Drs.
+Katherine Lunn, Natasha Olby, and Gianluca Tosini.
 The VAF is grateful to Stokes Pharmacy for their donation of medication to this study.